The Killing (film): Reception

+Theatrical run

 Without a proper release across the U.S., The Killing performed poorly at the box office.
-In spite of a last-minute promotion as a second feature to Bandido!, it failed to turn a profit.
+In spite of a last-minute promotion as a second feature to Bandido! it failed to turn a profit.
 But it garnered critical acclaim, landing on several critics' top-ten lists for 1956.
 Time wrongly predicted that it would "make a killing at the cash booths"—asserting that Kubrick "has shown more audacity with dialogue and camera than Hollywood has seen since the obstreperous Orson Welles went riding out of town on an exhibitors' poll"—as the film recorded a loss of $130,000.

+Critical response

 New York Times film critic A. H. Weiler wrote, "Though The Killing is composed of familiar ingredients and it calls for fuller explanations, it evolves as a fairly diverting melodrama. ...
 Aficionados of the sport of kings will discover that Mr. Kubrick's cameras have captured some colorful shots of the ponies at Bay Meadows track.
 Other observers should find The Killing an engrossing little adventure."

 Variety liked the acting and wrote, "This story of a $2 million race track holdup and steps leading up to the robbery, occasionally told in a documentary style which at first tends to be somewhat confusing, soon settles into a tense and suspenseful vein which carries through to an unexpected and ironic windup ...
 Hayden socks over a restrained characterization, and Cook is a particular standout.
 Windsor is particularly good, as she digs the plan out of her husband and reveals it to her boyfriend."

 Kubrick and Harris thought the positive critical reception had made their presence known in Hollywood, but Max Youngstein of United Artists still considered them "not far from the bottom" of the pool of new talent at the time.
 Dore Schary of Metro-Goldwyn-Mayer was impressed with the film, and offered the duo $75,000 to write, direct and produce another, which became Paths of Glory.